nehemiaharchives/bbl/README.md

-joel@JOEL-LAPTOP:~$ bbl search Jesus Christ matthew 1:1 The book of the genealogy of Jesus Christ, the son of David, the son of Abraham. matthew 1:16 Jacob became the father of Joseph, the husband of Mary, from whom was born Jesus, who is called Christ. matthew 1:17 So all the generations from Abraham to David are fourteen generations; from David to the exile to Babylon fourteen generations; and from the carrying away to Babylon to the Christ, fourteen generations.
+joel@JOEL-LAPTOP:~$ bbl search Jesus Christ matthew 1:1 The book of the genealogy of Jesus Christ, the son of David, the son of Abraham. matthew 1:16 Jacob became the father of Joseph, the husband of Mary, from whom was born Jesus, who is called Christ. matthew 1:17 So all the generations from Abraham to David are fourteen generations; from David to the exile to Babylo...
 ```

 bbl search can specify a book
 ```
-joel@JOEL-LAPTOP:~$ bbl search Jesus Christ in romans romans 1:1 Paul, a servant of Jesus Christ, called to be an apostle, set apart for the Good News of God, romans 1:4 who was declared to be the Son of God with power according to the Spirit of holiness, by the resurrection from the dead, Jesus Christ our Lord, romans 1:6 among whom you are also called to belong to Jesus Christ;
+joel@JOEL-LAPTOP:~$ bbl search Jesus Christ in romans romans 1:1 Paul, a servant of Jesus Christ, called to be an apostle, set apart for the Good News of God, romans 1:4 who was declared to be the Son of God with power according to the Spirit of holiness, by the resurrection ... romans 1:6 among whom you are also called to belong to Jesus Christ;
 ```

 a chapter
 ```
 joel@JOEL-LAPTOP:~$ bbl search Jesus Christ in romans 3 romans 3:22 even the righteousness of God through faith in Jesus Christ to all and on all those who believe.
-For there is no distinction, romans 3:24 being justified freely by his grace through the redemption that is in Christ Jesus, romans 3:26 to demonstrate his righteousness at this present time, that he might himself be just and the justifier of him who has faith in Jesus.
+For ther... romans 3:24 being justified freely by his grace through the redemption that is in Christ Jesus, romans 3:26 to demonstrate his righteousness at this present time, that he might himself be just and the justifier of...
 ```

 or a range of chapters
 ```
-joel@JOEL-LAPTOP:~$ bbl search Jesus Christ in romans 4-6 romans 4:24 but for our sake also, to whom it will be accounted, who believe in him who raised Jesus our Lord from the dead, romans 5:1 Being therefore justified by faith, we have peace with God through our Lord Jesus Christ;
+joel@JOEL-LAPTOP:~$ bbl search Jesus Christ in romans 4-6 romans 4:24 but for our sake also, to whom it will be accounted, who believe in him who raised Jesus our Lord from th... romans 5:1 Being therefore justified by faith, we have peace with God through our Lord Jesus Christ;
 romans 5:6 For while we were yet weak, at the right time Christ died for the ungodly.
 ```